thiago-santos-it/xavier-xml/README.md

         <some_float>0.0</some_float>
     </XMLObject>"#

-    let instance = to_obj(&xml)
+    let instance: XMLObject = from_xml(&xml)?;
     assert_eq!(instance.some_string, "Some Content A");
     assert_eq!(instance.some_int, 0);
     assert_eq!(instance.some_float, 0.0);
 // ...
 ```

 As you can see this is the same structure of tags as in serialize.
+Check out a lot of examples [HERE!](https://github.com/thiago-santos-it/xavier-xml/tree/main/test_suite/src/tests/deserialize)

 ### Names, Attributes, Enum, Unnamed Struct, Unit Struct, Trees, Collections and Structs as tags